Miss Asia Pacific World

 Miss Asia Pacific World is an annual beauty pageant held in South Korea.
 It has been subject to a number of controversies over rankings, bribes, and breast augmentation surgeries.
-In the 2014 Miss Asia Pacific World competition, May Myat Noe of Burma was crowned on 31 May 2014, but dethroned three months later.
+In the 2014 Miss Asia Pacific World competition, May Myat Noe of Myanmar crowned on 31 May 2014, but dethroned three months later.
 This prompted the organization to conduct a new pageant in the following months.
 The title was won by Swetha Raj from India.
+In 2015, the pageant was renamed Miss Supertalent of the World.

 History

 The first Miss Asia Pacific World pageant was held in Busan, South Korea, on 15 October 2011.
 Jung Eun A of Korea was crowned.
 The second annual Miss Asia Pacific World pageant took place in 2012 in Seoul, South Korea, on 16 June.
 Himangini Singh Yadu of India won the title.
 The third pageant was held on 30 October 2013 at Hallyuworld, Seoul, South Korea, where Srishti Rana of India was crowned.

 Controversies

 At the 2011 pageant, Amy Willerton of Wales, along with a number of other contestants, claimed the pageant had been fixed after the woman representing Venezuela was allegedly named runner-up of the talent round before she had competed.
 Led by Willerton, the contestants demanded answers from organizers and later made claims that some contestants had been offered automatic top-ranking placements in exchange for sex.
 The illicit offers were filmed by Willerton and other contestants, and were later uploaded to YouTube under the title "Confessions of a Beauty Queen".
 Subsequently, she and the contestants Aletha Shepherd of Guyana, and Pamela Peralta of Costa Rica, fled their hotel to the airport.
 The fleeing contestants claimed the pageant organizers tried to detain them against their will and followed them to the airport to keep them from escaping.
 The Korean National Police Agency and organizers denied all accusations.
 Willerton claimed that the organizers bribed the police officers, "When the police arrived they called in one of the chairmen of the pageant who actually got his wallet out straight away and we were all pushed back by the organizers so we couldn't speak...Our translator would not translate for us, so we were completely helpless."

 In September 2014, the pageant organizer's registered office in Seoul was identified as a small room in a shared office space.

 May Myat Noe, the winner of the 2014 pageant, was 'dethroned' three months after her win.
 The organizers claim that May Myat Noe repeatedly complained about her schedule after the win and wanted her mother to stay with her during that 3-month period without having to pay the added expenses that would be incurred.
 Organizers also claimed she was rude and not returning phone calls.